Benjamin Franklin Bache: Newspaper career

 Bache continued to denounce the Federalists and attacked both the current President, John Adams, and George Washington.
 He provoked outrage by suggesting that Washington had secretly collaborated with the British during the American Revolution.
-After passage of the Alien and Sedition Acts in 1798, legislation supported by President Adams, Bache was arrested.
+Bache was arrested and indicted for sedition while the Senate was considering the passage of the Alien and Sedition Acts in 1798, legislation supported by President Adams.
 The law may have been written to suppress opponents such as Bache.
 The persistent theme of Republican journalism of the 1790s was that the federal government had fallen into the hands of an aristocratic party aligned with Britain, and that the Federalists (particularly Washington and Alexander Hamilton) were hostile to the interests of the general public while promoting corporate interests.
 Bache thought the problem was less the form of governance than the beliefs and behavior of those who governed.
 He objected to the US Senate's holding its meetings behind closed doors, as he thought that showed contempt for the public.
 Bache believed discussion about the Jay Treaty, for instance, should have been open to the public.

 In November 1794, Bache said that he was renaming his paper to The Aurora and General Advertiser; it was to “diffuse light within the sphere of its influence, dispel the shades of ignorance, and gloom of error and thus tend to strengthen the fair fabric of freedom on its surest foundation, publicity and information.”
 The name, “Aurora” represented the ascent and accessibility of information promised to its readers.
 Bache adopted the motto "Surgo Ut Prosim" (I rise to be useful), to honor his grandfather.
 For Bache, the motto symbolized the dawning, not the setting of the sun on the new republic.